OutSystems/docs-product/src/extensibility-and-integration/external-database/integrate-external-db-ib.md

 * Depending on the external database you want to integrate with, your environments must use the following Platform Server versions:

+    * For integrations with MongoDB your environments must use Platform Server 11.7.2 or later.
     * For integrations with DB2 iSeries, MySQL, Oracle, Azure SQL, and SQL Server, you need Platform Server 11.14.0 or later.
     * For integrations with PostgreSQL and Aurora PostgreSQL, you need Platform Server 11.15.0 or later.

 * All infrastructure servers must be able to connect to the external database.